awsdocs/amazon-mwaa-user-guide/doc_source/mwaa-s3-bucket.md

 + [What's next?](#mwaa-s3-bucket-next-up)

 ## Before you begin<a name="mwaa-s3-bucket-before"></a>
 + The Amazon S3 bucket name can't be changed after you create the bucket\.
-To learn more, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service Developer Guide*\.
+To learn more, see [Rules for bucket naming](https://docs.aws.amazon.com/AmazonS3/latest/dev/BucketRestrictions.html#bucketnamingrules) in the *Amazon Simple Storage Service User Guide*\.
 + An Amazon S3 bucket used for an Amazon MWAA environment must be configured to **Block all public access**, with **Bucket Versioning** enabled\.
 + An Amazon S3 bucket used for an Amazon MWAA environment must be located in the same AWS Region as an Amazon MWAA environment\.
 To view a list of AWS Regions for Amazon MWAA, see [Region availability](what-is-mwaa.md#regions-mwaa)\.